rkayaith/todo/README.md

 	- check if performance has degraded

 	Features:
-		- disable certain item levels from appearing in summary notification
 		- countdown to urgent date in list
 		- auto refresh
 		- undo button